AllStarCodeOrg/week0.day2.conditionals/README.md

 # week0.day2.conditionals

 ## Instructions
-1. Create a Repo on GitHub named ~conditionals"
+1. Create a Repo on GitHub named "conditionals"
    - Remember to initialize it with a README.md
 2. In command line, navigate to your “Documents” Folder:
    - Clone the repo to your computer using `git clone {url}`